knud21kea/football/documents/README.md

 -----------------------------------------------------------------------------------------------------------------

+DataHandler:

-The user then configures the output by: selecting one of 4 leagues to display by setting parameter leagueId selecting how many rounds to process by setting parameter required rounds selecting whether to show a list of all matches in this league by setting parameter showMatches There is CLI to do this but it doesn't really add anything and is depreciated (CliMenu)
+The user then configures the output by:
+- selecting one of 4 leagues to display by setting parameter leagueId
+- selecting how many rounds to process by setting parameter required rounds
+- selecting whether to show a list of all matches in this league by setting parameter showMatches There is CLI to do this but it doesn't really add anything and is depreciated (CliMenu)

 DataHandler.JustPlayingAround then processes and outputs the required rounds for the selected league.